MULKHI/MULKHI/README.md

 # Hi there 👋 , I'm Putra!
-Currently working as QA Engineer, Having knowledge to create web automation using Cucumber Cypress and Katalon.
+Currently freelance as QA Engineer, Having knowledge to create web automation using Cucumber Cypress and Katalon.
 Create Test Scenario And Execute Test Scenario, Create Automation based on Test Scenario and Execute Test Automation, API Testing using Postman, And having knowledge about Project Management Tools such a Jira and Clickup

 # Table of contents
 <!--ts-->